Updated: Jun 23, 2025

 • Set up savings goals

-• Schedule automatic deposits to your Cash App Savings account
+• Schedule automatic deposits to your Cash App Savings balance

 Cash App gives you two automatic savings options: direct deposit and round-ups.
 Round-ups let you save your spare change.
-All you need to do is spend using your Cash App card and the difference is rounded up and deposited to savings.
+All you need to do is spend using your Cash App card, and the difference is rounded up and deposited into savings.

 FDIC Insurance